Where To Eat Before A Show In LAThe 18 best places to eat before a show in Los Angeles.

-Before the Sunset Strip became a place people drank $20 vodka sodas and Snapchatted next to rooftop pools they’re never getting into, it was the best place to see live music in the country.
+Before the Sunset Strip became a place where people drank $20 vodka sodas and Instagram Storied next to rooftop pools they’re never getting into, it was the best place to see live music in the country.
 While those days are long gone, the great music venues still exist and no matter which one you’re heading to, make sure to start your night at Night Market beforehand.
 The LA Thai staple doesn’t just have some of the best food in the city, it’s also an excellent place to get a little rowdy.
 Prices are affordable, the atmosphere is very casual, and they have beer towers.
 Repeat: They have beer towers.

 Rule: Oysters always work on date night.
 And when the move afterwards is to The Satellite up the street, L&E Oyster provides the ideal pregame.
-The two-story seafood joint is one of the few true neighborhood spots left in Silver Lake, and its low-key vibe and stellar wine and champagne list will get the night started right.
+The two-story seafood joint is one of the few true neighborhood spots left in Silver Lake, and its low-key atmosphere and stellar wine and champagne list will get the night started right.

 The Walt Disney Music Hall

 And some nights, you just want to listen to some classical music.
 Which means you’re going to The Walt Disney Concert Hall, home to the LA Philharmonic and the most acoustically perfect space in Los Angeles.
 And if you’re having a night of Tchaikovsky downtown, you’re only dinner move beforehand is down the hill at Redbird.
-The stunning space has a massive menu full of things you’re going to want and a classy vibe that doesn’t feel dull.
+The stunning space has a massive menu full of things you’re going to want and a classy feel that’s perfect for classical music pregaming.